A POLICY & PLAN FRAMEWORK FOR NATURAL SURFACE TRAILS IN THE CITY OF ASHEVILLE, NORTH CAROLINA

 What is the history of the project?

-Many Asheville residents drive to Bent Creek in the Pisgah National forest to hike, run, ride bikes, or splash in the creek.
-This “drive to hike/ride” pattern is bad for the environment, prevents low income residents from accessing trails, decreases the overall number of people who might otherwise exercise, and is resulting in overcrowding at many trailheads.
-Asheville Unpaved solves those problems and makes trails accessible within the City, from the door of your house, without a car.
+The need was clear.
+Many Asheville residents drive to Bent Creek in Pisgah National Forest to hike, run, ride bikes, or splash in the creek.
+This “drive to hike/ride” pattern is bad for the environment, limits access for low-income residents, reduces the number of people who might otherwise exercise regularly, and contributes to overcrowding at popular trailheads.
+Asheville Unpaved was conceived to solve these problems.

 Why is Asheville Unpaved Needed Now?